 Click below on the program that most interests you to learn more about how you can help fund the program or to apply for assistance.

 Many jobs in today’s economy require an undergraduate degree, but higher education doesn’t come cheap… for civilians or veterans.
 Although the G.I.
 Bill helps those out of the military looking to further their education, it doesn’t cover everything… that’s where we come in.

-The Purple Heart Foundation scholarship is available to Purple Heart recipients and their direct descendants (including spouses, children and grandchildren).
-These scholarships can be used to cover the cost of additional fees associated with a higher education.
-Our goal is to provide a brighter future for combat-wounded veterans or their families.
+The Purple Heart Foundation academic scholarship is available to Purple Heart recipients and their direct descendants (including spouses, children and grandchildren).
+These Purple Heart scholarships can be used to cover the cost of additional fees associated with higher education.
+Our goal is to provide a brighter future for combat-wounded veterans and their families.

 The scars of battle go far deeper than the eye can see.

 Many veterans return home just to face a multitude of physical and mental challenges.
 Veterans’ families are often unprepared to deal with a family member who may be experiencing the symptoms of Post Traumatic Stress (PTS).